Get exclusive member benefits & effect social change. Join Today

 They are essential to the body’s “fight-or-flight” response and help control a variety of functions, including:

 Catecholamine urine testing (CATU) is used to diagnose certain diseases that increase catecholamine production.
+The test is often combined with a catecholamine blood test.
 Levels can fluctuate, so testing generally isn’t recommended if you aren’t showing symptoms.
-The chance of a false positive test is high.
+False positive results do occur.

-A doctor usually orders CATU to look for signs of pheochromocytoma, a type of tumor that grows on your adrenal glands and makes excess catecholamines.
-Most pheochromocytomas are benign, or noncancerous, but they should still be removed, as they can interfere with regular adrenal function and cause uncontrolled hypertension.
+A doctor usually orders CATU to look for signs of pheochromocytoma, a type of tumor that grows within your adrenal glands and makes excess catecholamines.
+It’s recommended that pheochromocytomas be surgically removed whenever possible, as they can interfere with regular adrenal function and cause uncontrolled hypertension.
+They also carry a risk of being cancerous and spreading to other organs.

-Your doctor will order a CATU to see if you have a pheochromocytoma, a neuroblastoma, or a paraganglioma, a rare nervous system tumor.
+Your doctor will order a CATU to see if you have a pheochromocytoma, a neuroblastoma, or a paraganglioma, a group of rare nervous system tumors.

 Symptoms of a pheochromocytoma are: